-3) Which of the following management practices do you use to prevent pests in the storage locations listed above?
+☐ In-house ☐ Contracted pest control service (name): 3) Which of the following management practices do you use to prevent pests in the storage locations listed above?
 You must use at least one.
-Remove pest habitat, food sources, and breeding areas ☐ Manage environmental factors to prevent pest reproduction (temperature, light, humidity, atmosphere, air circulation) ☐ Other (describe): 4) Which of the fellowing proctices do you use to control pacts in agencia starting areas?
-4) Which of the following practices do you use to control pests in organic storage areas?
-N/A, prevention practices are effective and additional controls are not needed at this time. ☐ Machanical or physical controls, including trape, light, or sound. ☐ Mechanical or physical controls, including traps, light, or sound.
+Remove pest habitat, food sources, and breeding areas Prevent access to the storage location ☐ Manage environmental factors to prevent pest reproduction (temperature, light, humidity, atmosphere, air circulation)☐ Other (describe): 4) Which of the following practices do you use to control pests in organic storage areas? □ N/A, prevention practices are effective and additional controls are not needed at this time. ☐ Mechanical or physical controls, including traps, light, or sound.
 Pheromones, lures and/or repellents using non-synthetic or synthetic substances consistent with the National List.
 If used in organic storage areas, list these on your Livestock Materials Application (OSP Materials List) .
-5) Are the measures listed above sufficient to prevent or control pests? ☐ Yes No. List pest control materials from the National List that you apply in organic storage locations on your Livestock Materials Application (OSP Materials List) .
+5) Are the measures listed above sufficient to prevent or control pests?
+Yes No. List pest control materials from the National List that you apply in organic storage locations on your Livestock Materials Application (OSP Materials List).
 Prevention and control methods described in B2 and B3 above must be implemented before other National List materials may be used.
 See the Livestock Materials Application (OSP Materials List) for a list of National List materials.
-6) Are National List materials sufficient to prevent or control pests in organic storage areas? □ N/A, no National List materials used or planned for use. ☐ Yes ☐ No, other pest control materials are needed. a) If no, explain below or attach justification (e.g. letter from pest control service): Letter of justification attached If you plan to use non-National List pest control materials, describe why the preventative practices, mechanical or physical controls, and National List materials are not effective to prevent or control pests at your facility.
-List pest control materials not on the National list that you apply in organic production and storage areas on your 7) How do you prevent pest control materials (e.g. applied via fumigation and/or fogging) from contaminating organic products and/or 1) packaging materials?
-You must protect organic storage areas, crops, and packaging from contamination from all facility pest control materials. □ N/A □ Remove product and packaging from areas to be treated ☐ Wash and rinse organic contact surfaces after treatment ☐ Cover equipment used for organic storage during treatment ☐ Other (describe): 8) Do you store any prohibited materials (or materials not included on your approved OSP Materials List) on farm? □ No □ Yes a) If yes, in material storage areas, how do you identify and separate these materials from materials that are included on your approved OSP Materials List?
-9) How do you record pest control material use and measures taken to protect organic products or packaging?
-You must document pest control activities and protection of organic. □ N/A □ Pesticide use log □ Log describing removal/reentry of products and packaging ☐ Other (describe): Uther (describe):
+6) Are National List materials sufficient to prevent or control pests in organic storage areas? ☐ N/A, no National List materials used or planned for use.
+Yes No, other pest control materials are needed. a) If no, explain below or attach justification (e.g. letter from pest control service): Letter of justification attached If you plan to use non-National List pest control materials, describe why the preventative practices, mechanical or physical controls, and National List materials are not effective to prevent or control pests at your facility.
+List pest control materials not on the National list that you apply in organic production and storage areas on your 7) How do you prevent pest control materials (e.g. applied via fumigation and/or fogging) from contaminating organic products and/or packaging materials?
+You must protect organic storage areas, crops, and packaging from contamination from all facility pest control materials.
+N/A Remove product and packaging from areas to be treated ☐ Wash and rinse organic contact surfaces after treatment ☐ Cover equipment used for organic storage during treatment Other (describe): 8) Do you store any prohibited materials (or materials not included on your approved OSP Materials List) on farm?
+No Yes a) If yes, in material storage areas, how do you identify and separate these materials from materials that are included on your approved OSP Materials List?
+9) How do you record pest control material use and measures taken to protect organic products or packaging? , You must document pest control activities and protection of organic. □ N/A □ Pesticide use log □ Log describing removal/reentry of products and packaging Other (describe):